adiospace/adio-theme/README.md

 #Adio

 Adio is dark theme for iTerm2, tmux and Vim.
-The Vim colorscheme is made for terminals suporting 256 colors only.
+The Vim colorscheme is made for terminals suporting 256 colors only and the syntax highlighting is based on Molokai colorscheme.

 ## iTerm2